Power purchase agreement: Performance terms

-Pay-as-Produced and Baseload PPAs
+Pay-as-produced and baseload PPAs

 In addition to structural distinctions such as physical and virtual PPAs, renewable energy projects often utilize different delivery-based PPA structures depending on project characteristics and buyer requirements.
-Two common structural PPA types are Pay-as-Produced and Baseload PPAs.
+Two common structural PPA types are pay-as-produced and baseload PPAs.

-Pay-as-Produced PPAs are typical for variable generation assets such as wind and solar farms.
+Pay-as-produced PPAs are typical for variable generation assets such as wind and solar farms.
 Under this structure, the off-taker agrees to purchase all electricity as it is generated, regardless of fluctuations due to weather or other factors.
 This structure transfers generation risk to the buyer and is considered favorable for project developers seeking predictable revenue streams.

-By contrast, Baseload PPAs specify a fixed amount of electricity that must be delivered on a continuous or scheduled basis.
+By contrast, baseload PPAs specify a fixed amount of electricity that must be delivered on a continuous or scheduled basis.
 In this arrangement, the seller assumes responsibility for meeting delivery commitments, which may involve using energy storage or supplementary sources to manage variability.
 Baseload PPAs are more commonly used when the off-taker requires steady and predictable electricity supply.

 Regulation

+Central and Eastern Europe

+In Central and Eastern Europe (CEE), the adoption of corporate PPAs has been characterized by several regional milestones in the integration of cross-border and hybrid structures.
+In 2022, a 20-year agreement was signed between Enery and Lenzing AG in Austria to support industrial decarbonization.
+This was followed by the first cross-border PPA in the CEE region for Dreher Breweries in Hungary, and the first corporate PPA in Slovakia, signed by the Šariš Brewery.

+The region's first hybrid PPA, combining multiple renewable energy services, was established through a 15-year tenor with Teva Pharmaceuticals in 2024.
+Other long-term industrial contracts in the region include a 12-year partnership in Bulgaria with KCM AD.